 The Lake Partner Program is Ontario’s volunteer-based, water-quality monitoring program.
-The program began in 1996 in partnership with the Federation of Ontario Cottagers’ Associations (FOCA) and the Lake of the Woods District Property Owners' Association (LOWDPOA).
-Since 2002, the Ontario Ministry of the Environment has coordinated this lake monitoring program from the Dorset Environmental Science Centre (DESC).
-Each year, more than 600 volunteers monitor total phosphorus and water clarity in almost 550 inland lakes at over 800 sampling locations.
-Volunteers collect lake water samples and return them, postage paid, to DESC.
-Total phosphorus analyses are performed in the DESC Water Chemistry Laboratory.
+The Ontario Ministry of the Environment, Conservation and Parks coordinates this program from the Dorset Environmental Science Centre (DESC) in partnership with the Federation of Ontario Cottagers' Associations.
+Each year, more than 600 volunteers monitor water quality in almost 550 inland lakes at over 800 sampling locations.
+Volunteers collect water samples and return them, postage paid, to DESC.
+All analyses are performed in the DESC Water Chemistry Laboratory.
 The resulting data are used by members of the public, partner agencies, government and academic researchers and private consultants to assess and report on water quality in lakes across Ontario.
-This total phosphorus and water clarity data are published each January on the provincial Lake Partner Program webpage.
+Total phosphorus, calcium and water clarity data are published each January on the provincial Lake Partner Program webpage.

 Lake Partner Program volunteers collect total phosphorus samples and make monthly water clarity observations on their lakes during the summer months.
 By measuring total phosphorus and water clarity, it is possible to detect long-term changes that may be due to impacts of shoreline development, climate change and other stresses.
 Phosphorus is measured because it is the element that limits algal growth in the majority of Ontario lakes.
 Generally, more phosphorus means more algal growth.